BoschSamuel/Inverse-Statistical-Methods/README.md

 # Project description
 Mentors: prof. Paolo De Los Rios Dr. Stefano Zamuner

 Inverse statistical methods and pseudolikelihood approximation

-Inverse problems in statistical physics are motivated by the challenges of “big data” in different fields, in particular experiments in biology.
-In inverse problems, the usual procedure of statistical physics needs to be reversed: Instead of calculating the observables over time on the basis of model parameters, we seek to infer parameters of a model based on observations.

-In this project, I will focus on the inverse of the Potts model.
-The Potts model, a generalization of the Ising model, is a model of interacting spins.
-The reason of this is theoretical (maximum entropy) and practical: it is the simplest model that can explain two-point statistics in data.
-Also, it is widely used in the community.
-For example, the reconstruction of neural and gene regulatory networks, and the determination of the 3D structure of proteins [1].

 What is the aim of the project?